Stegodon: Dwarf species

 Similar to modern-day elephants, stegodonts were likely good swimmers, allowing them to disperse to remote islands in Indonesia, the Philippines and Japan.
 Once present on the islands, due to the process of insular dwarfism, as a result of decreased land area and the reduction of predation and competition pressure, they reduced in body size, with the degree of dwarfism varying between islands as the result of local conditions.
 One of the smallest species, Stegodon sumbaensis from Sumba in Indonesia, is estimated at around 8% of the size of mainland Stegodon species, with a body mass of 250 kg.
 Sometimes the same island was colonised multiple times by Stegodon, as in Flores, where the Early Pleistocene strongly dwarfed species Stegodon sondaari, which was 120 cm tall at the shoulder and weighed about 350-400 kg, was replaced by the species Stegodon florensis during the Middle Pleistocene which was initially substantially larger, but progressively reduced in size over time, with the earlier subspecies Stegodon florensis florensis from the Middle Pleistocene estimated to be around 50% the size of mainland Stegodon species with a shoulder height of around 190 cm and a body mass of around 1.7 tons, while the later Stegodon florensis insularis from the Late Pleistocene is estimated to be around 17% the size of mainland Stegodon species, with a shoulder height of around 130 cm, and a body mass of about 570 kg.

-During Pliocene-Early Pleistocene (from around 4-1 million years ago), a succession of endemic dwarf species of Stegodon, probably representing a single lineage lived in the Japanese archipelago, probably derived from the mainland Chinese S. zdanskyi.
-In chronological succession these species are Stegodon miensis (4-3 million years ago) Stegodon protoaurorae (3-2 million years ago) and Stegodon aurorae, (2-1 million years ago) which show a progressive size reduction through time, possibly as a result of reducing land area of the Japanese archipelago.
+During Pliocene-Early Pleistocene (from around 4–1 million years ago), a succession of endemic dwarf species of Stegodon, probably representing a single lineage lived in the Japanese archipelago, probably derived from the mainland Chinese S. zdanskyi.
+In chronological succession these species are Stegodon miensis (4–3 million years ago) Stegodon protoaurorae (3–2 million years ago) and Stegodon aurorae, (2–1 million years ago) which show a progressive size reduction through time, possibly as a result of reducing land area of the Japanese archipelago.
 The latest and smallest species S. aurorae is estimated to be 25% the size of its mainland ancestor with a body mass of around 2122 kg.
-S. aurorae also shows morphological straits associated with dwarfism, like shortened limbs.
+S. aurorae also shows morphological traits associated with dwarfism, like shortened limbs.